C4IROcean/odp-sdk-python/Examples/README.md

 ## TO RUN THE EXAMPLE NOTEBOOKS YOU NEED TO MAKE SURE YOU HAVE ACCESS TO THE FUNCTION FILES AND INSTALLED THE REQUIRED PACKAGES

-Both CastFunctions.py and DataStatsFunctions.py live in this folder.
+CastFunctions.py, DataStatsFunctions.py and DataMaps.py live in this folder.
 Make sure you've cloned the repo and point to the proper path in the notebooks

 In order to use CastFunctions.py and DataStatsFunctions.py, certain packages are necessary.
 To install these packages, you can run the line below with the proper path to install these packages.